Formal category theory in $\infty$-equipments I: Introduction

-to be representable by $g$.
-Here $\S$ denotes the $\infty$-category of \textit{spaces} or \textit{$\infty$-groupoids}.
-This definition already fails to capture the notion of pointwise left Kan extensions if $\X$ is the ambient 2-category of categories.
-In this case, every pointwise left Kan extension is a naive left Kan extension, but the converse is not necessarily true (see \cite{CampionCounterEx} for some counterexamples).
-Moreover, this naive definition does not come with a method to compute such extensions.
+to be corepresentable by $g$.\footnote{Here, $\S$ denotes the $\infty$-category of \textit{spaces} or \textit{$\infty$-groupoids}.} But this definition fails to capture the notion of \textit{point-wise} left Kan extensions already if $\C$ is the ambient 2-category of categories; see \cite{CampionCounterEx} for some counter-examples.
+The bare notion of these extensions do not come with a method to compute these as certain colimits that would be desirable in practice.
+In this article, we have chosen to reserve the name \textit{Kan extension} for point-wise extensions; cf.\ \cref{rem.wke}.

-These illustrative examples bear witness to the fact that having just an ambient 2-category or $(\infty,2)$-category, does not suffice to define basic categorical notions.
-Consequently, one will need structures that are better suited for this purpose.
-A first successful approach to formal category theory is due to the Australian school of category theorists.
-In \cite{StreetWalters}, Street and Walters axiomatize so-called \textit{Yoneda structures}.
-These are structures on 2-categories that allow one to do category theory in these 2-categories.
-The name of these structures already reflects what obstructs the development of formal category theory in a plain ambient 2-category.
-Namely, a 2-category does not come with natural notions of presheaves and representable presheaves.
-These notions are crucial to encode desirable universal properties of pointwise Kan extensions.
+To remedy the insufficiency of $(\infty,2)$-categories to formalize the adequate categorical notions, one would like to endow the ambient $(\infty,2)$-categories with more structure.
+In the strict context, a first successful approach to formal category theory is due to the Australian school of category theorists.
+In \cite{StreetWalters}, Street and Walters axiomatize so-called \textit{Yoneda structures} on 2-categories which allow for good notions of internal category theory.
+The name of these structures already reflects what obstructs the development of formal category theory in a plain ambient 2-category: a 2-category does not always come with apparent notions of presheaves and representable presheaves, which are crucial to developing an internal category theory.
+The work of Street and Walters inspired further approaches to formal category theory.
+In particular, the approach of Wood via \textit{proarrow equipments} is of importance to us \cite{Wood}.
+We have chosen to generalize this strategy to the $\infty$-categorical setting.

-Since the work of Street and Walters, there have been more approaches to formal category theory that saw the light of day.
-The famous approach of Wood is of importance to us.
-In \cite{Wood}, Wood builds on the ideas of Street and Walters and introduces \textit{proarrow equipments} (sometimes, simply called \textit{equipments}).
-We are interested in Verity's equivalent \textit{double categorical} perspective on these equipments \cite{Verity} (for the relation to Wood's original formulation, see \cite[Definition 1.2.4]{Verity} and \cite[Appendix C]{ShulmanFramedBicats}).